 Significantly, by the end of the year, we saw that 77% of offices had returned to the workplace and global occupancy reached 28% by mid-December but it was still not back to pre-pandemic levels.

-During this year, organizations focused on policies and strategies to encourage people back into the office.
+During this year, organisations focused on policies and strategies to encourage people back into the office.

-According to the CBRE 2022 report, every organization started taking a different approach toward their goals like optimizing the portfolio, improving space data accuracy to identify cost reduction, measuring return-to-office solutions, and implementing employee experience technologies.
+According to the CBRE 2022 report, every organisation started taking a different approach toward their goals like optimising the portfolio, improving space data accuracy to identify cost reduction, measuring return-to-office solutions, and implementing employee experience technologies.

 2023 – New Ways of Working

 In 2023, we anticipate a complete transition to new ways of working.
-With the pandemic still a threat, businesses will continue to prioritize flexibility and agility in their workplaces.
+With the pandemic still a threat, businesses will continue to prioritise flexibility and agility in their workplaces.